Master of Project Leadership

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Project Leadership is a professional degree for project managers, executives and senior managers seeking to develop their leadership and strategic thinking capability in order to lead projects at an organisational level.
+The Master of Project Leadership is a professional degree for project managers and senior managers seeking to develop their leadership and strategic thinking capability in order to lead projects at an organisational level.

 You will be introduced to the major streams of leadership theory and how leadership relates to various aspects of organisational effectiveness and efficiency.

 The program focuses on the significance of interpersonal skills to effective leadership, and demonstrates how you can apply the principles of emotional intelligence to influence and manage the delivery of successful project outcomes.